 I cannot emphasize enough that a thorough understanding of the technical physiology issues and a comfort level in calculating the exposure is vital to any diving activity.
 Most current diving training programs make no effort to go into detail on this subject or to explain it adequately.
 Seek out a proper curriculum such as that through Technical Diving International (TDI) or simply avoid the thresholds of deeper depths entirely.

 Caution is the guiding rule.
 Avoid Darwin’s Rule at all costs…

 Bret Gilliam has had a 47-year career in professional diving, logging over 19,000 dives in military, commercial, scientific, filming, and technical diving operations.
 He is one of the diving industry’s most successful entrepreneurs with investments in publishing, training agencies (TDI/SDI), manufacturing, resorts, dive vessels, cruise ships, and film production companies.
 Author of over nearly 1200 published articles, his photos have graced over 100 magazine covers, and he is principal author or contributor to 67 books & manuals.
+Reported by our official partner.
 His writing and photography has been published worldwide.
 He is a Fellow National of the elite Explorers Club and the world record holder as the deepest scuba diver on conventional scuba equipment and is the recipient of numerous other awards.